Nunie123/upstate_tech_cal_service/deploy_notes_initial.md

    1. `crontab -e -u usernamehere`
    2. `35 * * * * source $HOME/.bashrc; cd ~/upstate_tech_cal_service && pipenv shell && python update_cal_data.py && exit`
 6. (Optional) Configure hosting via a real Web Server, like Apache or Nginx
-   1. Setup gunicorn as a systemd daemon. **Change "apache" to "nginx" in this file if you're using Nginx.**
+   1. Setup gunicorn as a systemd daemon. **Change "apache" to "nginx" in this file if you're using Nginx, and update the USERNAME and virtualenvs path to match your path.**
       1. `sudo nano /etc/systemd/system/gunicorn.service`
       1. ~~~
          [Unit]